Income tax return

 In principle you are obliged to submit an income tax return whenever you are prompted to do so by the tax office (Section 42 paragraph 1 (1) of the Einkommensteuergesetz - EStG), i.e. when an income tax return is sent to you.

-Natural persons with taxable income
+Natural persons with taxable income:

 In general, these regulations also apply to all traders from EU Member States in Austria.

-- Those with unrestricted tax liability (persons domiciled in Austria or whose usual place of residence is in Austria) are required to submit an income tax return, in particular in those cases in which the tax-free basic income is exceeded and more than one source of income that is liable to salary tax is present:
+Those with unrestricted tax liability (persons domiciled in Austria or whose usual place of residence is in Austria) are required to submit an income tax return, in particular in those cases in which the tax-free basic income is exceeded and more than one source of income that is liable to wage tax is present:

 - If two or more non-self-employed jobs are held simultaneously, or two or more pensions (that have not had tax jointly deducted by a pension provider) are drawn and income amounts to more than 12,000 Euro